simoncarrignon/ABM_Ampho_Learning/README.md

-#  Repo for paper "Modelling Cultural Evolution Processes in Dressel 20 Amphora Production during the Roman Empire"
+# Repository for Paper: "Modeling Cultural Evolution Processes in Dressel 20 Amphora Production during the Roman Empire"

+## Content

+### 🗂️ `./model/`

+Core Python file containing the definition of the class used in the model.

+### 🗂️ `./data/`

+Data files (CSVs) and a Python helper for loading the data used in the model.
+These are utilized to generate constraints on amphora shapes (covariance matrix and min/max dimension), establish the initial mean of each measurement, and calculate the observed R-squared Mantel test correlation factor.

+### 🗂️ `./scripts/`

+Various useful scripts.

+## 🚀 Execute the Model

-To run the simulation on a linux machine, a few packages needs to be installed:
+To run the simulation on a Linux machine, ensure the following packages are installed:

 ```bash
 python3 -m venv .